 Our strong collaboration with health, police, schools and other partners working through the City Futures Board has been invaluable in helping the city respond to the COVID-19 crisis.
 Collaborative Newcastle, a pioneering, people-focussed partnership between the council, our key health institutions and the voluntary sector, will work collectively and creatively to focus on tackling inequalities which have been worsened by the pandemic.
+We have developed a community testing offer to support key workers in returning to work in the city and over time will look to target this capacity in a way that can support the safe re-opening of the economy.

 The impact of the crisis also represents a devastating economic shock for the country and the city.
-As we look towards recovery, we will direct our investment to create growth while we work to support our businesses - rebuilding confidence, securing private sector investment and positioning the city to take advantage of new economic opportunities as they emerge.
+With an increasing focus on recovery, we will direct our investment to create growth while we work to support our businesses - rebuilding confidence, securing private sector investment and positioning the city to take advantage of new economic opportunities as they emerge.

 We will continue to lobby government to help cities like ours to recover.
 I look forward to the scale of investment taking a step-change over the next few years, using our capital programme in partnership with government and the North of Tyne Combined Authority to invest in our neighbourhoods, our city centre and the skills of our residents.
 In the face of what is likely to be a prolonged labour market downturn, these are all critical to helping our residents access jobs which our businesses continue to create.